9th Weather Reconnaissance Wing: 9th Wing

 On 8 July 1965 the 9th Weather Reconnaissance Wing was activated at McClellan Air Force Base, California and assumed the mission, personnel and equipment of the 9th Weather Reconnaissance Group.

-Supported units flying into tropical storms and typhoons in the Atlantic, Pacific and Indian Oceans.
-Supported unit deployments overseas and space launches from Florida by supporting units flying along routes to provide weather data since.
-Supported units conducting atmospheric sampling and flying some non-weather reconnaissance and search and rescue missions over the Arctic, Atlantic, Pacific and Indian Oceans.
+The wing supported unit deployments overseas and space launches from Florida by supporting units flying along routes to provide weather data.
+Its squadrons flew some non-weather reconnaissance and search and rescue missions over the Arctic, Atlantic, Pacific and Indian Oceans.

+In September 1965, the 57th Squadron returned to the United States from Australia, and was stationed at Hickam Air Force Base, Hawaii.
+In June 1966, the Hurricane Hunters of the 53rd Squadron moved closer to the area where most Atlantic hurricanes originated, relocating to Ramey Air Force Base, Puerto Rico, where it remained until Ramey closed and it moved to Keesler Air Force Base, Mississippi in July 1973.

+In 1967, wing WC-130s began weather reconnaissance missions in Southeast Asia.
+In addition, implementing Air Weather Service's mission of weather modification, these planes engaged in rainmaking operations.
+The last rainmaking mission in Southeast Asia was flown on 5 July 1972.
+Later weather modification efforts included participation in Project Stormfury, including seeding Hurricane Ginger in 1971.

+54th Squadron WC-130H (Note: Aircraft is Lockheed WC-130H-LM Hercules, serial 64-14861.)